Parc Cybi, Holyhead Border Control Post

 Environment and landscaping

-A landscape strategy would be developed at the site which would provide measures to minimise the potential for adverse environmental effects.
+A landscape strategy has been developed at the site which will provide measures to minimise the potential for adverse environmental effects.

 As part of the SDO process, an environmental report has been produced.
 This assessment takes into consideration air quality, cultural heritage, landscape and visual effects, biodiversity, road drainage and water, and noise.
 The report also considers geology and soils, material assets and waste, population and health, climate, and cumulative effects.
 A Habitats Regulations Assessment (HRA) has also been produced.
 Please see Planning Documents section on this webpage to access these reports.